-25.1 If it is shown in accordance with the procedure prescribed in these Articles that a Member, Graduate or Student has:

-- (a) become bankrupt or insolvent or suspended payment or entered into composition with his creditors generally; - (b) been convicted of an offence of such a nature that its commission by a Member, Graduate or Student might or is likely to be discreditable to the Institute or the Profession; - (c) conducted himself whether by act or default in a manner that might or is likely to be discreditable to the Institute or the Profession; - (d) acted in breach of the Articles of Association of the Institute or any rules, regulations, codes of practice or conduct, directions or instructions made or established by or under the authority of the Council, that Member, Graduate or Student shall be liable to be made subject by the Disciplinary Tribunal to any of the sanctions specified in Article 27; - (e) disobeyed any decisions of the Council or of one of its committees; - (f) failed to comply or co-operate with a disciplinary investigation; or - (g) failed to comply with a decision or any conditions made by the Disciplinary or Appeal Tribunal, the Disciplinary Tribunal can impose any of the penalties set out in Article 27.
+- 25.1 If it is shown in accordance with the procedure prescribed in these Articles that a Member, Graduate or Student has: - (a) become bankrupt or insolvent or suspended payment or entered into composition with their creditors generally; - (b) been convicted of an offence of such a nature that its commission by a Member, Graduate or Student might or is likely to be discreditable to the Institute or the Profession; - (c) conducted themself whether by act or default in a manner that might or is likely to be discreditable to the Institute or the Profession; - (d) acted in breach of the Articles of Association of the Institute or any rules, regulations, codes of practice or conduct, directions or instructions made or established by or under the authority of the Council, that Member, Graduate or Student shall be liable to be made subject by the Disciplinary Tribunal to any of the sanctions specified in Article 27; - (e) disobeyed any decisions of the Council or of one of its committees; - (f) failed to comply or co-operate with a disciplinary investigation; or - (g) failed to comply with a decision or any conditions made by the Disciplinary or Appeal Tribunal, the Disciplinary Tribunal can impose any of the penalties set out in Article 27.

 - 25.2 Where it comes to the attention of the Institute that a Member, Graduate or Student may have committed any of the acts or omissions specified in the preceding paragraph, the Investigation Group shall conduct an investigation into the matter in such manner as it may think fit and decide whether the matter should be referred to the Disciplinary Tribunal.
-If the Investigation Group should decide to make a report to the Disciplinary Tribunal, it shall submit to the Disciplinary Tribunal a written report of the investigation, including any supporting material it considers relevant, which shall indicate whether, in the Investigation Group's opinion, there are sufficient grounds for bringing a charge or charges and, if so, the appropriate charge or charges that the Member, Graduate or Student concerned should answer. - 25.3 If the Investigation Group decides not to refer a matter to the Disciplinary Tribunal it must provide to the Secretary or the Chief Executive, a written report of the matter for reporting to the Council.
+If the Investigation Group should decide to make a report to the Disciplinary Tribunal, it shall submit to the Disciplinary Tribunal a written report of the investigation, including any supporting material it considers relevant, which shall indicate whether, in the Investigation Group's opinion, there are sufficient grounds for bringing a charge or charges and, if so, the appropriate charge or charges that the Member, Graduate or Student concerned should answer. - 25.3 If the Investigation Group decides not to refer a matter to the Disciplinary Tribunal it may close the matter, and include non-case specific general governance advisory to the Member, Graduate or Student concerned as it deems appropriate.
+It must also provide to the Secretary or the Chief Executive, a written report of the matter for reporting to the Council.